aungkokomm/CineLibraryCS/README.md

 ***CineLibrary: where your movies stop hiding and start shining.***

-(This is constantly evolving my personal passion project, so always be sure to check latest releases)
+**Constantly evolving passion project!
+Always check the latest releases for updates.**